Feeling overwhelmed when planning your trip to Madeira? Well, there’s no need to be!

 You’re welcome – De nada

 Keep in mind that you’re not in Spain and the Portuguese do have a chip on their shoulder about being mistaken for Spanish!
-While there are a few similarities between Portuguese and Spanish, it’s better to start with English, which is generally the preferred foreign language.
+While there are some similarities between Portuguese and Spanish, the two languages can also be profoundly different in many ways.
+English is generally the preferred foreign language.

 The accent in Madeira is rather different from the Portuguese mainland, which sometimes even makes it harder for native speakers to understand.
 If you already know some continental Portuguese or Brazilian Portuguese, you might find it harder to follow along with some of the more thick-accented Madeirans.
 English is always a good fall-back (people won’t be offended if you use English).

-Have a great time in Madeira and be sure to explore the blog further for more tips to make the best of your stay!
+Have a great time in Madeira and be sure to explore the blog for more tips for making the best of your stay!